SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/rapport.md

    *What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?*

+**Deliverables :**

+1. Take a screenshot of the stats page of HAProxy at [http://192.168.42.42:1936](http://192.168.42.42:1936/).
+You should see your backend nodes.

+2. Give the URL of your repository URL in the lab report.

+   URL du repo git : [https://github.com/Tchewi/AIT-Labo4-Docker-and-dynamic-scaling](https://github.com/Tchewi/AIT-Labo4-Docker-and-dynamic-scaling)

 ### Tâche 1

 ### Tâche 2